CHAPTER 155

 MONUMENT.
 One or more of the following:

 (1) BENCH MARK.
-A brass cap, set in a base which meets city standard, with the elevation (mean sea level datum, 1929) and the land surveyor’s registration number inscribed thereon.
+A brass cap, set in a base which meets city standard, with the elevation reference to the current NOAA/NGGS vertical datum and as defined by New Mexico state statute, and the land surveyor’s registration number inscribed thereon.

 (2) PERMANENT SURVEY MONUMENT.
 A brass cap set in a base which meets city standards, or a standard Bureau of Land Management monument marking sectionalized corners, containing coordinates referenced to the New Mexico Coordinate System and the land surveyor’s registration number prescribed thereon.

 (3) SUBDIVISION CONTROL MONUMENT.
-A metal stake or pipe which meets city standards, with the land surveyor’s registration number affixed thereto.
+A metal rebar or pipe which meets city standards, with the land surveyor’s registration number affixed thereto, and which also complies with the current minimum standards for surveying in the State of New Mexico.

 PERSON.
 Any individual, estate, trust, receiver, association, club, corporation, company, firm, utility or other entity.